reviewdog/reviewdog/README.md

     golint ./... | reviewdog -f=golint -reporter=github-pr-check
 ```

+See [GitHub Actions](#github-actions) section too.
+You can also use public
+reviewdog GitHub Actions.

 Note that it reports result to GitHub Actions log consle for Pull
 Requests from fork repository because due to [GitHub Actions
 restriction](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret),